gguerrero/mixingpanel/README.md

       firstTouchExpirationDays: 15
 ```
 * <strong>last_touch_source</strong> set the current user source on your site.
-* <strong>source</strong> set and array of historical sources within the user navigation.
-This sources won't be repeated twice in a row, but it may be repeated along the source historical.

 As extra properties for **debug** aim:
 * <strong>first/last_timestamp</strong> set the timestamp in the moment of the tracking.
-* <strong>first/last_type</strong> set the type in the moment of the tracking.
-* <strong>first/last_location_url</strong> set the location URL in the moment of the tracking.
 * <strong>first/last_referrer_url</strong> set the referrer URL in the moment of the tracking.